usnistgov/FIPS201/_FIPS201/frontend.md

 pivFASC-N attribute to support physical access procedures.
 The X.509 certificate SHALL also include the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
 The UUID SHALL be encoded as a uniform resource identifier (URI), as specified in Section 3 of [[RFC4122]](../_Appendix/references.md#ref-RFC4122).
-The expiration date of the certificate must be no later than the expiration date of the PIV
+The expiration date of the certificate MUST be no later than the expiration date of the PIV
 Card.
-The PIV Authentication certificate SHALL include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject's background investigation at the time of card issuance.[^backgroundstatus] [Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for the PIV Authentication key.
+The PIV Authentication certificate MAY include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject's background investigation at the time of card issuance.
+[Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for the PIV Authentication key.

-[^backgroundstatus]: Other methods to indicate background investigative status will be explored in a future revision of this Standard.

 #### 4.2.2.2 Asymmetric Card Authentication Key {#s-4-2-2-2}
 The asymmetric Card Authentication key MAY be generated